& management's discussion and analysis

 completeness of the accounting records, and the timely preparation of reliable financial

-disclosures.
-The certification provided in the CEO and CFO certification section of the
+The certification provided in the CEO and CFO certification section of the Annual

 Internal Financial Control System and their Adequacy

-effectively.
-The controls are adequate for ensuring the orderly and efficient conduct of
+the nature of its operations.
+The controls are adequate for ensuring the orderly and

-the business, including adherence to the Company's policies, the safeguarding of assets,
+efficient conduct of the business, including adherence to the Company's policies, the

-the prevention and detection of frauds and errors, the accuracy and completeness of
+safeguarding of assets, the prevention and detection of frauds and errors, the accuracy

-accounting records and timely preparation of reliable financial information.
+and completeness of accounting records and timely preparation of reliable financial

-The internal audit report is discussed with the Management and members of the Audit
+information.
+The internal audit report is discussed with the Management and members of the

-Committee to keep a check on the existing systems and take corrective action to further
+Audit Committee to keep a check on the existing systems and take corrective action to

 The internal auditors of the Company have in compliance with provisions of Section 177